edgedb/edgedb/docs/intro/fastapi_gelai_searchbot.rst

   At this stage we need to follow FastAPI's `tutorial
   <https://fastapi.tiangolo.com/tutorial/>`_ to create the foundation of our app.

-  We're going to make a super simple web API with one endpoint that takes in a user query as an input and echoes it as an output.
+  We're going to make a minimal web API with one endpoint that takes in a user query as an input and echoes it as an output.
 First, let's make a directory called ``app`` in our project root, and put an empty ``__init__.py`` there.

   .. code-block:: bash